cyberconcepts/loops/loops/README.txt

   >>> view.update()
   True
   >>> sorted(c.title for c in cc1.getChildren())
-  [u'loops for Zope 3']
+  ['loops for Zope 3']

 We can also create a new concept and assign it.

   >>> params = {'action': 'create', 'create.name': 'cc4',
-  ...           'create.title': u'New concept',
+  ...           'create.title': 'New concept',
   ...           'create.type': '.loops/concepts/topic'}
   >>> view = ConceptConfigureView(cc1, TestRequest(**params))
   >>> view.update()
   True
   >>> sorted(c.title for c in cc1.getChildren())
-  [u'New concept', u'loops for Zope 3']
+  ['New concept', 'loops for Zope 3']

 The concept configuration view provides methods for displaying concept types and predicates.